jaxa1337/devops/docker_containers/README.md

 This repo contains simple Dockerfiles and docker-compose.yml for many apps which I used.

-All containers are simple apps for testing some functions etc.
+All containers are simple apps for testing some functions etc. Run all commands from `docker_containers` directory.

 Simple commands:
 - START -> `docker-compose -f ./path/to/docker-compose.yml up -d --remove-orphans --no-deps`